Israel reopened its commercial crossing with the Gaza Strip on Sunday, a day after a smaller than expected Palestinian protest along the border.

-Gaza medics said four Palestinians were killed as tens of thousands of Palestinians rallied to mark the first anniversary of the 'Great March of Return' demonstrations.
+Gaza medics said four Palestinians were killed on Saturday as tens of thousands of Palestinians rallied to mark the first anniversary of the 'Great March of Return' demonstrations.

 Three were 17-year-olds shot dead by Israeli troops while protesting, they said, adding another person was killed at an overnight protest hours before the main rally.

 Israeli forces massed on the other side of the frontier fired teargas and said some of the demonstrators threw rocks, grenades and burning tyres towards them.